Sexual Misconduct Policy

 Malibu, CA 90263

 A student reporting sexual misconduct may do so verbally or in a written report.
-If a written report is submitted, it should contain a brief written statement citing the type(s) of sexual misconduct that occurred (see definitions section above) and supporting facts (e.g., alleged perpetrator, what happened, when and where the incident occurred, witness(es), etc.).
+If a written report is submitted, it should contain a brief written statement citing the type(s) of sexual misconduct that occurred (see definitions section above) and supporting facts (e.g., respondent name , what happened, when and where the incident occurred, witness(es), etc.).
 The scope of any investigation, and who will conduct the investigation, shall be in the sole discretion of the Title IX Coordinator for Students.
 The investigation may include, but is not limited to, meeting with the parties, talking with witnesses, and reviewing any supporting documents.